-- 1. Recognition of the annual Certificate of Achievement for Excellence in Financial Reporting for the fiscal year 2021 by the Government Finance Officers Association (GJOA), increasing the District's financial performance transparency. - 2.
-Recognition of the annual Operating Budget Excellence Award for the fiscal year 2022 by the California Society of Municipal Finance Officers (CSMFO) for summarizing financial information of key economic facts on expenditures and revenues. - 3.
-Recognition of the annual Investment Policy Certification by the California Municipal Treasurers Association (CMTA) for Investment Policy Certification for the fiscal year 2022 sustained compliance with current state statutes governing local government entities' investment practices. - 4.
-Acceptance and Implementation of the 2022 BCVWD Operating Budget that communicates a transparent look at the District's day-to-day, short-term, and long-term financial stability annually. - 5.
+- Recognition of the annual Certificate of Achievement for Excellence in Financial Reporting for the fiscal year 2021 by the Government Finance Officers Association (GFOA), increasing the District's financial performance transparency. - Recognition of the annual Operating Budget Excellence Award for the fiscal year 2022 by the California Society of Municipal Finance Officers (CSMFO) for summarizing financial information of key economic facts on expenditures and revenues. - Recognition of the annual Investment Policy Certification by the California Municipal Treasurers Association (CMTA) for Investment Policy Certification for the fiscal year 2022 for sustained compliance with current state statutes governing local government entities' investment practices. - 4.
+Acceptance and implementation of the 2022 BCVWD Operating Budget that communicates a transparent look at the District's day-to-day, short-term, and long-term financial stability annually. - 5.
 Earned an unmodified "clean" opinion for the financial statement audit of the year ended December 31, 2021, that increased trust and transparency during the 2022 fiscal year. - 6.
-Completed the Annual Comprehensive Financial Report that provided financial transparency and promulgated accountability by expanding on fund-level financial statement information on budgetary performance from the financial statement audit during the fiscal year. - 7.
-Received accounts payable discounts at an estimated amount of \$55,000.00 for invoices paid within 30 days and issued over 2,000 check disbursements, including ACH, Accounts Payable, and Customer Refund checks. - 8.
-Completed and Implemented the BCVWD Miscellaneous Fee Study that communicates to consumers
+Completed the Annual Comprehensive Financial Report that provided financial transparency and promulgated accountability by expanding on fund-level financial statement information on budgetary performance from the financial statement audit during the fiscal year. - Received accounts payable discounts at an estimated amount of \$55,000.00 for invoices paid within 30 days and issued over 2,000 check disbursements, including ACH, Accounts Payable, and Customer Refund checks. - Implemented CaIPERS CERBT (OPEB trust fund) that reflects a positive impact on financial statement liability, mitigates liabilities, addresses generational equity and costs associated with the time and resources needed to govern the trust, and prepares for post-employment benefits. - 9.
+Entered into partnership with Investment Advisor Chandler Asset Management Advisory Service

-- miscellaneous fees to cover the cost of services and materials, to encourage compliance with administrative rules, and to repair or replace damaged equipment related to water services. - 9.
-Implemented CalPERS CERBT (OPEB trust fund) that reflects a positive impact on financial statement liability, mitigates liabilities, addresses generational equity and costs associated with the time and resources needed to govern the trust, and prepares for post-employment benefits. - 10.
-Entered into partnership with Investment Advisor, Chandler Asset Management Advisory Service (Chandler) for the management of District investments that summarizes valuable insight to reach the District's financial goals on an annual basis. - 11.
-Implemented the fiscal effects associated with the 2021 Classification & Compensation study results approved by the District's Board of Directors that reflect the District's ability to align positions to the water district market and the internal structure. - 12.
-Continued the \$1.5 million WaterSMART Water and Energy Efficiency Grant from the United States Bureau of Reclamation for the Advanced Meter Infrastructure (AMI) Project that provides improved utility operations to target the customer base of 7,700-meter upgrades with Automated Meter Reading (AMR) technology by review and analysis of District water demands - 13.
-Continued implementation of AMR / AMI meter reading project that improves billing processes with AMR technology by review and analysis of District water demands, including updates to 32 housing tracts' water consumption data for 2016, 2017, 2018, 2019, and 2020 to understand the effects of new water conservation measures related to District water supply consumption by the end of the fiscal year. - 14.
-Reaffirmed the partnership with Grant Writing Firm, Townsend Public Affairs, Inc, to support BCVWD grant applications that improve funding chances by communicating public information about the activity of government agencies and interpreting policy and political campaigns specific to water services during the 2022 fiscal year.
+(Chandler) for managing District investments that summarize valuable insight to reach the District's financial goals annually.

+- 10. Implemented the fiscal effects associated with the 2021 Classification & Compensation study results approved by the District's Board of Directors that reflect the District's ability to align positions to the water district market and the internal structure. - 11.
+Continued the implementation of the \$1.5 million WaterSMART Water and Energy Efficiency Grant from the United States Bureau of Reclamation for the Advanced Meter Infrastructure (AMI) Project that provides improved utility operations to target the customer base, including 7,700-meter upgrades with Automated Meter Reading (AMR) technology for review and analysis of District water demands. - 12.
+Continued implementation of AMR / AMI meter reading project that improves billing processes with AMR technology by review and analysis of District water demands, including updates to 32 housing tracts' water consumption data for 2016, 2017, 2018, 2019, and 2020 to understand the effects of new water conservation measures related to District water supply consumption by the end of the fiscal year. - 13.
+Reaffirmed the partnership with Grant Writing Firm Townsend Public Affairs, Inc, to support BCVWD grant applications that improve funding chances by communicating public information about the activity of government agencies and interpreting policy and political campaigns specific to water services during the 2022 fiscal year.